 While we provide a base "value" for every signup bonus—you may value different types of signup bonuses differently, based on how hard you want to work to maximize the value of your points and how you like to travel.

-For example, Chase's Ultimate Rewards points, hotel points, and cash-like points are very easy to use and are good options for almost everyone.
-Membership Rewards points, ThankYou points, and most airline miles are much harder to take good advantage of.
-If you aren't willing to make the effort to learn how to optimize frequent flyer programs, or don't have the flexibility or patience to find good value award redemptions, they may wind up sitting unused in your account, or you may have to settle for only around 1 cent per point on alternative redemption options.
-On the other hand, if you highly value premium-cabin award tickets, and are able to find award space, these same types of points can be much more valuable than our standard point values.
+For example, Chase's Ultimate Rewards points, hotel points, and fixed-value points are very easy to use and are good options for almost everyone.
+It is harder to get good value from Membership Rewards points, ThankYou points, and most airline miles.
+If you aren't willing to make the effort to learn how to optimize frequent flyer programs or don't have the flexibility or patience to find good value award redemptions, they may wind up sitting unused in your account or you may have to settle for only around 1 cent per point on alternative redemption options.
+On the other hand, if you highly value premium-cabin award tickets and are able to find award space, these same types of points can be much more valuable than our standard point values.

 - Hotel points.
 Every major hotel program has one or more credit cards.
 Each of these cards offers a large number of points.
-But the value of hotel points varies wildly between different programs, as they require vastly different numbers of points to book similar quality hotels.
+But the value of hotel points varies wildly between different programs.
 How Much are Hotel Points Worth?.

 - Airline miles.
 Dozens of airlines issue reward credit cards.
 Typical signup offers are between 20-60,000 frequent flyer mile per card.
 You can often sign up for multiple cards (from the same airline) to put together larger balances you can use for more expensive frequent flyer tickets.